KangHuang/excel-services/README.md

 Then performing testing at localhost.

-**Note**: The testing version of localhost cannot provide `IPNListener` function developed, i.e., the site can make a payment with PayPal but cannot receive IPN from PayPal server, hence cannot automatically authorize users' accessibility for a paid services.
+**Note**: The testing version of localhost cannot provide `IPNListener` function developed, i.e., the site can make a payment with PayPal but cannot receive IPN from PayPal server, hence cannot automatically authorize users' accessibility for paid services.